hybrid agile teams

 Today’s challenges are increasingly more complex than those that existed when Agile first came to be.
 Constant, unpredictable change is now the norm in many industries and areas of the business world.
 The speed of technological change continues to accelerate, as does the pace of competition.
 Leading organizations are now deploying product upgrades hundreds of times a day.
 It takes exceptional teams, cross-organization collaboration, and program-level coordination to bring these solutions to life.

-On top of all this, a recent curveball is thrown at today’s teams: the shift to a new way of working as remote, distributed, or hybrid teams.
+On top of all this change, teams are still adjusting to working in remote, distributed, or hybrid workplaces.
 Organizations are in a place where the ability to be agile—to succeed in a turbulent environment—is more important than ever.
 When teams are hybrid, though, they face a new set of challenges that makes it difficult to remain agile.

 These challenges include: